Prepare for The Leadership Challenge® Workshop with advice from past participants

-Insider Tip: By attending The Leadership Challenge® Workshop with FlashPoint, you will also receive a complimentary 8-month email follow on program, The Leadership Challenge e-Coach, designed to help you continue the learning experience.
+Insider Tip: By attending The Leadership Challenge® Workshop with FlashPoint, you will also receive a complimentary mobile/digital 90-day Mindmarker reinforcement program, designed to help you continue the learning experience.
 Delivered directly to your smartphone, tablet, or desktop, you'll receive actionable messages and digital resources to focus on specific behaviors, reinforce learning, and encourage practice using a variety of multimedia - including videos, downloadable job aids, surveys, tools, and open-ended questions.

-- Make the most of your experience by really paying attention to what others have to say about you.
+- Make the most of your experience by really paying attention to the feedback that others give you.
 The LPI 360 assessment is a tool that shows the reality of how you are with others.

 Insider Tip: The LPI is one of the most widely implemented, extensively researched leadership development assessments, available worldwide in English, Arabic, Simplified Chinese, Spanish, and Portuguese.
 People often find the open-ended questions that observers answer powerful and instructive as they truly give insight into how we behave as leaders.

 Insider Tip: We know it sounds crazy, but every single time we hold these workshops, we are amazed at how the group comes together, holds each other accountable, and wows with their generosity and insights.
 (We wrote about it in a blog.)

 - Listen to those around you.
 Hearing from individuals outside your daily interactions and coworkers can be enlightening.